Contact Sales

-Labour VAT private schools: How can you prepare?
+Labour VAT private schools: How education budgeting software can help you prepare

 A search for the phrase 'Labour VAT private schools' reveals millions of results online.
-If Labour wins the next election, which is due to take place on 4th July 2024, their proposal to implement a 20% VAT on private schools will no doubt leave school leaders questioning what this means for their financial operations.
+Following Labour's victory in the recent UK general election on 4th July 2024, a new proposal to implement a 20% VAT on private schools will take effect in January 2025.

 Posted 24/06/2024